 While the Section is committed to providing exceptional care for all patients with cancer and blood diseases, one of our goals is to develop focused, multi-disciplinary clinical and research programs of excellence that are relevant to our patients and to the particular potential strengths of BUMC and BVAHCS.
-For example, the Center for Thoracic Oncology was recently established under the direction of Benedict Daly, M.D., Professor of Cardiothoracic Surgery, with Dr. Zaner serving as Associate Director.
+For example, the Center for Thoracic Oncology was recently established under the direction of Benedict Daly, M.D., Professor of Cardiothoracic Surgery.
 The Center represents a collaborative effort between Radiation Oncology, Medical Oncology, Thoracic Surgery, Pulmonary Medicine, Pathology, and Clinical Trials to improve the efficiency and effectiveness of the care of patients with thoracic malignancies.

 The Stem Cell Transplant Program, directed by Dr. Vaishali Sanchorawala, is internationally recognized as a leader in the treatment of AL amyloidosis.
-In collaboration with the Amyloid Treatment and Research Program, directed by David Seldin, M.D., the Transplant Program provides a multidisciplinary team approach for patients undergoing high-dose chemotherapy followed by autologous peripheral blood stem cell rescue.
+In collaboration with the Amyloid Treatment and Research Program, co-directed by Martha Skinner and Vaishali Sanchorawala, the Transplant Program provides a multidisciplinary team approach for patients undergoing high-dose chemotherapy followed by autologous peripheral blood stem cell rescue.
 The Program is accredited by the Foundation for the Accreditation of Cellular Therapy (FACT) and has been an approved transplant facility through the Southwest Oncology Group since 1996.
 In addition to AL amyloidosis, appropriate patients with multiple myeloma, lymphoma, and leukemia are treated through the program.